 Cornell Unit/Department Eligibility Requirements

-To participate in the Community Work-Study Program (CWSP), in which Federal Work Study (FWS) pays for 75% of a student’s wages and the department pays 25%, Cornell departments must submit a FWS Job Description that is approved by CWSP as community service.
-And before the student can be paid, CWSP will require access in WorkDay to the department’s student JM Org.
+To participate in the Community Work-Study Program (CWSP), in which Federal Work Study (FWS) pays for 75% of a student’s wages and the department pays 25%, Cornell departments must submit a FWS Job Description that will then need to be reviewed.
+And before the student can be paid, CWSP will require access in WorkDay to the supervisor's student JM Org.